NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/nRF8001-Porting-ACI-Library.md

 Now you are ready to port the portable portions of the SDK to the new mcu and re-implement the SPI,  GPIO and delay interfaces

-###Re-implement GPIO, SPI and Delay
+##Re-implement GPIO, SPI and Delay

 The GPIO interfaces that are used are digitalRead, digitalWrite and pinMode.

 The pinMode supports INPUT, OUTPUT and INPUT_PULLUP options.
 You need to re-implement these functions.
-You can choose to support the existing function interfaces or use the intefaces as provided in your mcu’s toolchain.
+You can choose to support the existing function interfaces or use the intefaces as provided in your mcu's toolchain.

 The delay() function  takes its parameter in milli seconds.